What is the Creditor Days Ratio?

-The Creditor Days ratio shows the average number of days you take to pay your suppliers.
-It is calculated by dividing creditors by average daily purchases.
+The creditor days ratio shows the average number of days your business takes to pay suppliers.
+It is calculated by dividing creditors by the average daily purchases.

 - Creditors is given in the Balance Sheet and is normally under the heading Trade Creditors or Accounts Payable.

-- Purchases is found in the Profit and Loss Account.
-Purchases is the total of cost of sales and overhead costs
+- Purchases is found in the income statement.
+Assuming inventory levels to do change substantially over the year, purchases can be estimated by taking the total of cost of sales and overhead costs

 How is Creditor days calculated in practice?